DarkKot13/doc_userbot/README.md

 >	}
 >}
 >```
-- answer is a field that contains a json object of the transmitted parameters;
+- answer is a field that contains a json object of the transmitted parameters
-- action is the action you want to perform in the response;
+- action is the action you want to perform in the response
-- post is an object with post parameters.
+- post is an object with post parameters

 If you do not need to respond to the sent command, it is also not necessary to transmit data in the request response.